Almost to Freedom

 Is it any good?

-Because of the time and the setting, there are many unhappy moments in the story.
-However, the warmth of the family and community connections, as well as the little girl's loving relationship with her doll, make the bad parts more bearable.
+This moving tale is powerfully presented.
+Because of the time and the setting, there are many unhappy moments in the story; however, the warmth of the family and community connections, as well as the little girl's loving relationship with her doll, make the bad parts more bearable.
 Written in authentic dialect, the story is well told.
 The author draws the reader closely into the personal experience of enslavement, balancing unspeakable suffering with extreme courage and determination.

 Families can talk about...